+44 (0)2080591059 [email protected]

 CFBL communicates timely updates on services, projects, and regulatory changes via our website, email lists, and social media.
 Examples of how we achieve this are by:

-• Posting press releases and blog updates within an acceptable timeframe of key events
+• Posting press releases and blog updates following appropriate internal review processes.

-• Synchronizing news across our website, social media, and partner platforms
+• Synchronising news across our website, social media, and partner platforms.

 Public Notices and Alerts Policy